3/4 years full-time. Part-time available.

 Facilities and Resources

-The course is run from the Department of Science and Technology based in the James Hehir Building on Ipswich Waterfront.
+The course is run by the School of Engineering, Arts, Science and Technology and is based in the James Hehir Building on Ipswich Waterfront.

 You will benefit from use of state-of-art laboratory facilities including cell and tissue culture suites, access to several imaging platforms (light, epi-fluorescence and structured illumination microscopes for fast live 3D imaging), molecular biology facilities and high performance liquid chromatography equipment for identifying environmental pollutants.